 Studies show that there are health implications to Daylight Savings Time and the American Academy of Sleep Medicine has called to end DST, writing that “the seasonal times switching should be eliminated in favor of implementing a constant, national standard time throughout an entire year.”

-- An Australian study found that male suicide rates increased the days after both the spring and fall DST shift.
+- An Australian study found that male suicide rates increased in the days after both the spring and fall DST shift.

 If you struggle with the shorter days and winter blues, here are 5 ways Chinese medicine can help: